 Tax sale process

-The tax sale process begins when a property has outstanding taxes of two or more years, and the owner does not contact the Township of Springwater to make payment arrangements by the deadline included in the Tax Sale Pending letter.
+The tax sale process begins when a property has outstanding taxes of three or more years, and the owner does not contact the Township of Springwater to make payment arrangements by the deadline included in the Tax Sale Pending letter.

 Once a Tax Arrears Certificate is registered, the Township mails First Notices of the Tax Arrears Certificate to: